 All children develop at different rates; however, in this age range there are some skills that are especially important for your child’s self-esteem and learning.
 For example, being able to speak clearly is important in order to be understood by others.

-If you are worried about your child’s development, speak to your Maternal and Child Health nurse or call the Maternal and Child Health line on 13 22 29.
+If you are worried about your child’s development, speak to your pre-school teacher, your Maternal and Child Health nurse or call the Maternal and Child Health line on 13 22 29.
 Your final recommended Maternal and Child Health appointment is at three and a half years of age.